Cthulhu5227/Argumentation/Argumentation.md

-The use systematic reasoning [1] and [[Debate]] to achieve goals , most commonly the convincing of the opponent or 3rd parties.
+The use systematic reasoning [1] and [[Debate]] to achieve goals, most commonly the convincing of the opponent or 3rd parties.

 References: